-You can set up DMARC to receive regular reports from email servers that get email from your domain.
+You can set up Domain-based Message Authentication, Reporting, and Conformance (DMARC) to receive regular reports from email servers that get email from your domain.

 We recommend that you regularly monitor the daily DMARC reports that you get by email.
-Reviewing the information in the reports helps you understand what messages sent from your domain are passing SPF, DKIM authentication, and DMARC authentication.
+Reviewing the information in the reports helps you understand what messages sent from your domain are passing Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM) authentication, and DMARC authentication.

 DMARC reports tell you: